fastruby/blog/_posts/2020-02-12-calculate-tech-debt-using-skunk-on-github-actions.md

 [GitHub Actions have been around for more than a year](https://github.blog/2018-10-17-action-demos/) and I had been meaning to play around with them to incorporate some automation to our workflows at [FastRuby.io](https://fastruby.io).
-The good news is that [GoRails](https://gorails.com) already published an article about setting up CI in your Rails app:
+The good news is that [GoRails](https://gorails.com) already published an article about setting up continuous integration in your Rails app:
 [Continuous Integration with GitHub Actions](https://gorails.com/episodes/github-actions-continuous-integration-ruby-on-rails)

 After following those steps, I ended up with a copy/pasted YAML file that looked like this: